erinamoon/erinamoon.github.io/_pages/about.md

 I hold a Master of Information from the University of Toronto and a Bachelor of Arts in Economics from the University of Chicago.

 ## Recent News
+- **2026** Our paper, ["The Promises and Perils of using LLMs for Effective Public Services"](https://erinamoon.github.io/files/chi26_preprint.pdf) was conditionally accepted to CHI'26
 - **2025** Our paper, ["The Datafication of Care in Homelessness Services"](https://erinamoon.github.io/files/chi25.pdf) was accepted to CHI'25 and received the **Honorable Mention Award** 🏆
 - **2024** I was selected as a 2024 Graduate Fellow at the Schwartz Reisman Institute for Technology and Society.
 Find out more [here](https://srinstitute.utoronto.ca/news/sri-announces-2024-fellowship-recipients)
 - **2024** I received the 2024-25 Mary H. Beatty Fellowship again (I was awarded the fellowship in 2023-24 as well)